josantana/dryish.css/README.md

 # Naming conventions

-*Dryish.css* offers five types of selectors, all presented in the code below:
+*upDRY.css* offers five types of selectors, all presented in the code below:

 ```
 <div class="christmas-tree">